 Engorgement usually happens within the first few weeks of breastfeeding.
-The mother's breasts contain expanding cells, causing uncomfortable pressure, due to the new breast milk contained inside of them.
+The mother's breasts contain expanding cells, causing uncomfortable pressure due to the new breast milk inside them.

-Engorgement is sometimes apparent in the areola and/or the breast; in one breast or in both breasts.
+Engorgement is sometimes apparent in the areola and the breast, in one breast, or both breasts.

-Dealing with engorgement on top of having a new baby to care for day-and-night may be discouraging to a mother.
-The good news is, there are ways to treat breast engorgement.
+Dealing with engorgement on top of having a new baby to care for day and night may discourage a mother.
+The good news is there are ways to treat breast engorgement.

 How Long Does Engorgement Last?

-Engorgement is temporary and usually only lasts three days, or until the mother's body has adapted to the needs of her baby.
+Engorgement is temporary and usually only lasts three days or until the mother's body has adapted to her baby's needs.

-Engorgement can also happen as a result of missed feeds or incorrect latching, which results in milk being left behind in the breast.
+Engorgement can also happen due to missed feeds or incorrect latching, which results in milk being left behind in the breast.
 Breast engorgement after abrupt weaning is also very common.

-Many mothers give up on breastfeeding because of milk engorgement, but this will just increase the pain and discomfort!
+Many mothers give up breastfeeding because of milk engorgement, but this will increase the pain and discomfort!